jbarhouane/jbarhouane/README.md

 📫 Contact: jbarhouane@gmail.com
 🔗 LinkedIn: linkedin.com/in/jcbarhouane

-Formerly known as Jessica Mason.
+Earlier professional experience under the name Jessica Mason.

 <!---
 jbarhouane/jbarhouane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.